Homo economicus: History of the term

-The early role of Homo Economicus within neoclassical theory was summarised to include a general objective of discovering laws and principles to accelerate further growth within the national economy and the welfare of ordinary citizens.
+The early role of Homo economicus within neoclassical theory was to discover general laws governing economic growth and welfare.
 These laws and principles were determined by two governing factors, natural and social.
 It had been found to be the foundation of neoclassical theory of the firm which assumed that individual agents would act rationally amongst other rational individuals.
-In which Adam Smith explains that the actions of those that are rational and self-interested under homo economicus promotes the general good overall which was understood as the efficient allocation of material wealth.
+Within this framework, it was assumed that rational and self-interested actions would promote the efficient allocation of material resources.
 However, social scientists had doubted the actual importance of income and wealth to overall happiness in societies.

 The term 'Homo economicus' was initially critiqued for its portrayal of the economic agent as a narrowly defined, money-making animal, a characterization heavily influenced by the works of Adam Smith and John Stuart Mill.
 Authors from the English Historical School of Economics sought to demote this model from its broad classification under the 'genus homo', arguing that it insufficiently captured the complex ethical and behavioral dimensions of human decision-making.
 Their critique emphasized the need for a more nuanced understanding of human agency beyond the mere pursuit of economic rationality.

 Economists in the late 19th century—such as Francis Edgeworth, William Stanley Jevons, Léon Walras, and Vilfredo Pareto—built mathematical models on these economic assumptions.
 In the 20th century, the rational choice theory of Lionel Robbins came to dominate mainstream economics.
 The term "economic man" then took on a more specific meaning: a person who acted rationally on complete knowledge out of self-interest and the desire for wealth.